WebOrigami/docs/src/content/framework/intro5.md

 The earlier lines each defined a single virtual file like `message` or `hello.html`.
 The `greetings` formula here defines a virtual _graph_ of things — a virtual folder of virtual files.

 <span class="tutorialStep"></span> View the `src` folder in the served site.
+(If using StackBlitz, you can refresh the pane showing the site by clicking the small Refresh icon above that pane.)

 You will see a new entry for a virtual `greetings` folder.
 If you click on that `greetings` folder, you'll see a list of links labeled with the indices of the array: 0, 1, 2, (and more if you entered more names).
 Clicking an index will take you to a page like `src/greetings/1`, which says "Hello, Bob!"

 The [map](/cli/builtins.html#map) function is a built-in Origami function that applies a one-to-one map function to a graph of values.
 The result is a new, virtual graph of transformed values.